dusk-network/.github/dev_process/README.md

 It is common to be tempted to first verify assumptions about a problem on your own, and only then tell your teammates about where the problem is. _Don't!_ It is much more productive to communicate your suspicions first, and then verify them.

-{% hint style="warning" %}
-Sometimes it might not be possible to push frequently \(i.e. when someone's debugging\).
+> :warning: Sometimes it might not be possible to push frequently \(i.e. when someone's debugging\).
 In this case, make sure to add comments to your PR with your findings
-{% endhint %}

 ### Set PR Ready For Review